-The green pages found in the Dartmouth College Student Handbook provide detailed information relative to the Standards of Conduct and Academic Regulations as well as the Structure and Operation of the Undergraduate Disciplinary System.
+The Dartmouth College Student Handbook provides detailed information relative to the Standards of Conduct and Academic Regulations as well as the Structure and Operation of the Undergraduate Disciplinary System.

-A student alleged to have violated the Academic Honor Principle or Standards of Conduct is obligated to become familiar with the rules and regulations governing COS hearings and to keep himself or herself informed of developments in his or her case through frequent contact with the Undergraduate Judicial Affairs Office.
-Failure to do so is at the student's own risk.
+A student alleged to have violated the Academic Honor Principle or Standards of Conduct is obligated to become familiar with the rules and regulations governing COS hearings and to keep himself or herself informed of developments in his or her case through frequent contact with the Judicial Affairs Office.

 Students will receive copies of the allegation and supporting materials in the mail, and students are encouraged to seek out an advisor as soon as possible.

-Allegations of violations of the Standards of Conduct are referred to the appropriate Dean who makes a determination about the seriousness of the offense.
-Students should contact the Office of the Dean of Undergraduate Students, or the UJAO with any questions or concerns about the disciplinary process.
+Allegations of violations of the Standards of Conduct are referred to Judicial Affairs whose staff makes a determination about the seriousness of the offense.
+Students should contact the Office of the Dean of Undergraduate Students, or the JAO with any questions or concerns about the disciplinary process.

 When a student or organization assists an intoxicated individual in procuring the assistance of Safety and Security, local or state police, and/or medical professionals, neither the intoxicated individual, if a Dartmouth student, nor the individual or group who assists will be subject to formal College disciplinary action for (1) being intoxicated, or (2) having provided that person alcohol.
 This refers to isolated incidents only and does not excuse or protect those individuals or organizations who flagrantly or repeatedly violate the Student Alcohol Policy.